nahiyan/darlang/readme.md

 0000
 ```

 The bytecode is nothing more than 0s and 1s (binary).
-However, the bytecodes above are read with hexadecimal encoding, which leads to characters from 0-9 and A-F (base 16).
+However, the bytecodes above are presented with hexadecimal encoding, which leads to characters from 0-9 and A-F (base 16).
 Hexadecimal encoding is just to make it a bit easier to read and write for us humans, nothing more.

-Please beware that JVM is designed to run object oriented code primarily; so even if we want to write a "Hello World" program, there must be a class and a method.
+Please beware that JVM is designed to run object oriented code primarily; so even if we want to write a "Hello World" program, there must be atleast a class and a method.
 Let's learn how to write a simple "Hello World" program in bytecode.
 This will help us understand a lot about how JVM bytecode is structured.

 Let's begin with this Java code (just for purposes of understanding):